aces/Loris/modules/conflict_resolver/README.md

 ## Intended Users

-The conflict resolver is used by data entry staff.
+The conflict resolver is usually used by data entry staff to resolve double data entry conflicts.

+Some studies may have protocols which involve supervisors or committees deciding how to properly resolve conflicts, and different studies may have different policies of if the same or different data entry staff is responsible for conflict resolution, but such policies are not enforced by LORIS.

 ## Scope